 At its heart, meaningful involvement in Fintech often demands a re-basing and re-appraisal of your commercial and regulatory risk approach in the context of a fast-paced and changing development environment.
 We have been advising clients in this way for many years.

-Stripe, Inc., the online payment services provider, in connection with its expansion into the EU.
-This has included advice on the scope and application of relevant EU regulatory regimes for payments, data and e-commerce; on product development matters; and on distribution arrangements and partner collaborations.
+- Stripe in connection with a range of matters, including the scope and application of EU regulatory regimes for payments, data and e-commerce; on product development, distribution arrangements and partner collaborations

 - OakNorth on securing an investment round led by Japan’s SoftBank Vision Fund